karatelabs/vscode-extension/README.md

 Once signed-in you can work offline.
 You can always run the `Sign In / Manage License` command to see how many days are left in your session.

-If you need an [offline license](#offline-license) because of strict security or other restrictions in your environment, please [contact us](https://www.karatelabs.io/contact-us).
-Please note that this is only for existing customers.
+If you need an [offline license](#offline-license) because of strict security or similar restrictions in your environment, please [contact us](https://www.karatelabs.io/contact-us).
+Please note that this option is available only for enterprise customers of Karate Labs.

 ## Settings